 On 18 June, 2020 at a ceremony hosted in parliament we formally gifted the name 'Te Aho o Te Kahu' (the central thread of the cloak) to the new National Cancer Control Agency.

 Te Aho o Te Kahu was chosen in consultation with whānau and morehu from across Aotearoa.
-They requested a name that didn't have the word cancer in it, but instead embodied a sense of hope, kotahitanga, manaakitanga and one that could unify the often disjointed and inequitable cancer system.
+Whānau requested a name that didn't have the word cancer in it, but instead embodied a sense of hope, kotahitanga, manaakitanga and one that could unify the often disjointed and inequitable cancer system.

 Included in the oati is an agreement that Te Aho o Te Kahu will report to Hei Āhuru Mōwai on their work programme and how they are embedding equity into the cancer continuum.

-Te Aho o Te Kahu can be contacted via
+Te Aho o Te Kahu can be contacted via www.teaho.govt.nz